 Author and commissioning book editor

-In total, Chris has edited and contributed to more than 50 books on robotics, photography, illustration, graphic design, architecture, industrial design, movie special effects, video-making, and print production, for publishers such as Dorling Kindersley, Mitchell Beazley, Ilex, Amphoto Books, and Focal Press.
+In total, Chris has edited and contributed to more than 50 books on robotics, photography, illustration, graphic design, architecture, industrial design, movie special effects, video-making, and print production, for publishers such as Dorling Kindersley, Mitchell Beazley, Ilex Press, Amphoto Books, and Focal Press.

-For two years, he was in-house commissioning editor for illustrated books publisher RotoVision, developing ideas, finding writers, and project-managing a list of titles for global co-editions.
-Before that, he freelanced in a similar role for Ilex Press.
+For two years, he was in-house commissioning editor for illustrated books publisher RotoVision (when it specialised in design books) developing ideas, finding writers, and project-managing a list of titles for global co-editions.
+Before that, he freelanced in a similar role at Ilex Press.

 Mentor and trainer

 Chris has trained as a music mentor with foundation learning centre DV8 Training in Sussex, which helps young people who have left the education system early to acquire creative skills and basic qualifications.
-He has also run courses on media management and copywriting for a number of blue-chip clients, and is now working in partnership with new consultancy, Always Possible.
-(For more go to the Mentor page.)
+He has also run courses on media management and copywriting for a number of blue-chip clients, and works in partnership with consultancy, Always Possible in Sussex.